justinfrevert/risc-roll/README.md

 To maintain focus and deliver a meaningful POC, our project has the following scope:

 - No Custom VM or Substrate Executor: We won't be implementing a custom virtual machine or reimagining Substrate's executor for proving arbitrary extrinsics.
 Instead, our focus is on demonstrating the proving, verification, and balance transfer capabilities.
+- This is not production ready, and makes no claims to be a proper rollup.

 ## Project Overview